hubmapconsortium/hra-millitome-generator/OpenScad Code/README.md

 # V10

-Version 10 is the first fully working version of Openscad code to produce millitome STL files.
+Version 10 is the first fully working version of <a href="https://openscad.org">Openscad</a> code to produce millitome STL files.
 Through configuration variables at the top of the code, it can cover a wide variety of organ types, sizes and millitome layouts.
 However, it can only output a single millitome per run, requiring the user to manually configure, render and export each individual file, while typing in the correct file names.

 <h4>images</h4>
 This folder contains images used for documentation.
 Not required for proper operation of <em>Millitome Generator V10</em>.